danijeljw/danijelj/source/_posts/2016-02-11-le-la-les-articles-definis.markdown

 Making the distinction between masculine _(m)_ and feminine _(f)_ objects, we use le for masculine and la for feminine.

-Plural form of all objecs is les regardless of whatever gender is occupied.
+Plural form of all objects is les regardless of whatever gender is occupied.

 In the instance when there is a combination of _(m)_ and _(f)_ objects, the precedence always falls back on the _(m)_.
 This applies to true to ils and elles too.